grange85/ahfow-database/_releases/dean-wareham-what-else-do-you-do.md

 resource: discography
 section: 03-compilation
 artistslug: dean-wareham
-title: What Else Do You Do (A Compilation of Quiet Music)
 initial_release_date: 1990
 albumname: What Else Do You Do (A Compilation of Quiet Music)
 imageurl: http://media.fullofwishes.co.uk/05-dean_wareham/sleeves/dean_quietmusic.jpg